-Spider Wasps are adept at taking on all kinds and sizes of spiders as soon as springtime rolls in.
+This inconspicuous Spider Wasp is adept at taking on all kinds and all sizes of spiders as soon as springtime rolls in.

-Little is known about this genus of Spider Wasp, but what is certain is that they attack spiders and are lightening quick.
-They are rarely seen on blossoms, actively hunting for any type of spider it comes across.
-Wings are long and may have a blue sheen.
-Depending on the species, the abdomen may be all black, or red, or a combination of both colors.
+Little is known about this genus of Spider Wasp, but what is certain is that they attack spiders and are lightening quick about it.
+They are rarely seen, but when they are, it is usually on blossoms, actively hunting for any type of spider that comes along.
+Wings are long black with a blue sheen on them.
+Depending on the species, the abdomen may be all black or red, or a combination of both colors.

 Scientific Name: Priocnemis spp.

 Bee, Ant, Wasp and Similar